fmhy/edit/posts/Retro-Rewind.md

 * To use a real gamecube controller on PC you'll need an [adapter](https://dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/).

+* Online multiplayer Time Trials can be enabled in the top right of WheelWizard, or by right clicking mario kart in dolphin, selecting run with riivolution patches, enabling online TTs, and running the game.

 * Open-Host can be enabled by pressing start or + on the Retro WFC friend menu.
 This will allow anyone to join your games via friend code, even if you don't have them added yourself.

 * If you don't know anything about Mario Kart Wii, or why it has a cult following 16 years after its release, I'd suggest checking out [TWD98](https://www.youtube.com/@TWD98).
 Troy plays a lot, so its a good way to learn about the game and improve.